bseltz-cohesity/scripts/powershell/isilonCFTtest/README.md

 If the first snapshot already exists, the second snapshot will be created (or existing snapshot used), and the CFT test job will be initiated.

-The script will then wait for CFT job completion and report the job duration.
-At this point you wait for completion (which may take hours, the script will poll the isilon every 15 seconds until completion), or you can press CTRL-C to exit the script, and re-run the script later (with the same parameters) to check the status.
+The script will then wait for CFT job completion and report the job duration (the script will poll the isilon every 15 seconds until completion), or you can press CTRL-C to exit the script, and re-run the script later (with the same parameters) to check the status.

 ## Delete the snapshots when finished